AlGepe/OmniSnippets_JS/docs/stdCustomJS/magicRows.rst

         ctx.addHtml("Number of `magic variables` displayed: "+(displayed));
     });

-This version of the **magic rows** is basically a drop-in addition to your calculator.
+This version of the magic rows is basically a **drop-in addition to your calculator**.
 If you want exactly this behaviour you can simply copy and paste the code into your calculator and just change the configuration values according to your needs.

-This code is also compliant with the official recommendation of hiding all variables at the begining and later show them according to your needs.
+This code is also compliant with the **official recommendation of hiding all variables at the begining** and later show them according to your needs.

-Feel free to edit the code to get a different behaviour.
+Feel free to modify the code for your calculator to get a different behaviour.
 If you're not sure what is possible or how to do it, let's explore some Real World™ examples.

 There is a version for you
 --------------------------